ClusterHQ/powerstrip/README.rst

 While this work is ongoing there is interest from the community to start prototyping extensions today.
 Enter Powerstrip.

-What is it?
+What is Powerstrip?
 -----------

-Powerstrip is a configurable, pluggable HTTP proxy for the Docker API which lets you plug multiple prototypical Docker extensions ("Powerstrip adapters") into the same Docker daemon.
+Powerstrip is implemented as a configurable, pluggable HTTP proxy for the Docker API which lets you plug multiple Docker extensions into the same Docker daemon.

-So for example you could have a storage adapter coexist with a networking adapter, playing nice with your choice of orchestration framework.
+For example, you can have a storage adapter (e.g. Flocker) running alongside a networking adapter (e.g. Weave), all playing nice with your choice of orchestration framework.

 Crucially for the community, this immediately enables **composition** of prototypes of Docker extensions.